-In addition to only showing modest clinical efficacy, we believe the commercial adoption of these therapies has been limited by safety and tolerability.
-In the Phase 3 trials for pirfenidone and nintedanib, discontinuation rates for adverse events, or AEs, were approximately 15 percent and 21 percent, respectively.
-The primary reason for discontinuing treatment was tolerability, involving AEs such as diarrhea, nausea and decreased appetite with nintedanib and nausea and rash with pirfenidone.
 Elevated liver enzymes have been observed with both of these drugs, requiring monitoring of liver tests and potentially temporary dose reduction and discontinuation.
 Cases of drug-induced liver injury, including one fatal outcome, have been reported in patients treated with nintedanib.
-Real world evidence suggests that discontinuation rates may be higher than those observed in the registrational trials.
-Despite this limited efficacy and tolerability profile, combined sales of pirfenidone and nintedanib in 2018 were over \$2 billion.
-IPF remains a major cause of morbidity and mortality and an area of high unmet medical need.
+Pifenidone's prescribing information also carries a similar warning about elevated liver enzymes.
+Despite the remaining unmet need, combined sales of pirfenidone and nintedanib in 2018 were over \$2 billion.
+IPF remains a major cause of morbidity and mortality and an area of high unmet medical need for which a commercial opportunity remains.